and official narratives in short, terse pithy aphorisms!

 A large part of the N.E.C. economy would be to use the current recreation infrastructure; also, the voluntary aspect of the N.E.C. would mean most people in that economy would commit to living simple ‘green’ environmentally sustainable lifestyles.
 This isn’t austerity if implemented benevolently and with knowledge combined with compassion and technology.
 A very large part of the culture entails having the infrastructure and education aimed towards mastery in any given interest.
 A re-implementation of guild systems and such.
 A re-emergence of the monastery idea even if they are secular in nature.
 I concede the mindset of misanthropy would need replacing with true philanthropy and not the phony kind the billionaire oligarchs shill today.

 A new emerging N.E.C.civilization needs to have four pillars that are off-limits to capitalist exploitation:

-2-housing: with a one house per person initiative put in place ( end the casino speculation on homes).
+2-housing: with a one or two houses per person initiative put in place ( end the casino speculation on homes).
 Everyone is conceded one- piece of private property.
-And yes, you can own as big a house as honest merit allows, but you only get to own one!
+And yes, you can own as big a house as honest merit allows, but you only get to own one and a possible second.